FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 ---

 ## Product Vision
-To provide conference attendees with a personalized schedule.
+To provide conference attendees with an automatic, personalized schedule to reduce time spent preparing for the conference.

 ---
 ## Elevator Pitch